Shehariyar-F-S/Migrants-Rights-Guidance-Platform/README.md

  ├── guide_1.pdf
  └── guide_2.pdf
 🧮 Step 1 – Index the documents
-Run the indexing script (once or whenever you add/change PDFs):
+Run the indexing script (once or whenever the PDFs change):

 bash
 python index_pdfs.py
-What this does:
+This script:

-Iterates over all *.pdf in data/.
+Iterates over all *.pdf files in data/

-Extracts text and splits into chunks.
+Extracts text and splits it into chunks

-Embeds chunks with all-MiniLM-L6-v2.
+Embeds each chunk with all-MiniLM-L6-v2

-Stores embeddings + text in a ChromaDB collection under db/.
+Stores embeddings + text + metadata in a ChromaDB collection under db/

 💬 Step 2 – Ask questions (CLI)
 Use the terminal interface: